Included In

 Wrongful Termination Claims

-Likewise, the United States Constitution protects state and local government employees from being fired because they exercised their Constitutional rights, such as the First Amendment rights of freedom of speech and freedom of religion.
+Likewise, the United States Constitution protects employees who work for the state and local government from being fired because they exercised their Constitutional rights, such as the First Amendment rights of freedom of speech and freedom of religion.

 Severance Pay

-Some company policies and individual employment contracts guarantee employees the right to receive severance pay under specific circumstances.
+Many company policies, as well as some individual employment contracts, guarantee employees the right to receive severance pay under specific circumstances.
+For example, it is common to provide severance pay to employees who are laid off or subject to a reduction in force.
 This is a partial exception to employment at will since it could provide you some financial protection if you are fired for no good reason.

-Similarly, laws like the Worker Adjustment and Retraining Notification ("WARN") Act provide similar protection to employees by guaranteeing them advance notice before certain mass layoffs and reductions in force.
+Similarly, laws like the Worker Adjustment and Retraining Notification ("WARN") Act and New Jersey's Millville Dallas Airmotive Plant Job Loss Notification Act ("commonly known as the New Jersey WARN Act) provide similar protection to some employees by guaranteeing them advance notice before certain mass layoffs and reductions in force, as well as severance pay after they lose their jobs as a result.

 Specific Categories of Employees